I. Outlook

 - Programmable Spaces-- Spaces are deployed on-chain and have programmable interfaces that allow for customized rules (such as who can read and write) and can integrate with any other external EVM-compatible contracts.

-- Scalable Reputation System-- Towns' communication spaces can be programmed to allow members to discover peer-based ratings specific to the space on-chain.
+- Scalable Reputation System-- Towns' communication spaces can be programmed, allowing members to discover peer-based ratings specific to spaces on-chain.

 - End-to-End Encrypted Messaging-- Advanced encryption technology ensures that messages between senders and authorized users are secure and private.